maxronner/ronner_infrastructure/README.md

-# Home Assistant Setup
+# Home Infrastructure Setup

-This project uses Ansible to automate the setup and configuration of Home Assistant.
+This project uses Ansible to automate the setup and configuration of my home infrastructure.

 ## Prerequisites